daos-stack/daos/docs/admin/deployment.md

 other than the user running dfuse.
 For reasons of safety this option is disabled by default for fuse and must be enabled by root before any user can use it.
 To allow this then root must add or uncomment a line in `/etc/fuse.conf` to enable the `user_allow_other` setting.
-The daos-client rpm does not do this automatically, an administrator must set this option on login nodes if they want to provide a persistent multi-user dfuse service.
+The daos-client rpm does not do this automatically.
+An administrator must set this option on login nodes if they want to provide a persistent multi-user dfuse service.